Transgender Residential and Educational Experience (T-REx)

 What are some examples of programs offered?

-Are there participant expectations for people living in the T-REx community?
+What are the programmatic expectations for people living in the T-REx community?

 What is the living style of the community?